 The Domestic Telecommunications Network

 - Airport administrative offices, airport managers or airport administrative officials do not normally connect with the domestic telecommunications network.
-Urgent messages destined to these facilities must be forwarded to the associated FSS for relay or the message must be sent through commercial telegraphic systems.
+Urgent messages destined to these facilities must be forwarded to the associated for relay or the message must be sent through commercial telegraphic systems.

 The International Message Network (Aeronautical Fixed Telecommunications Network-AFTN)

-- AFTN messages originating from outside the U.S. domestic telecommunications system must be prepared in accordance with ICAO procedures.
+- AFTN messages originating from outside the U.S. domestic telecommunications system must be prepared in accordance with procedures.
 All incoming messages are received by NADIN and relayed to the addressed facility through automated procedures.
 The automated system will interpret the international address group and automatically forward the message via the domestic system to the addressee.
-For example, a message addressed KIKKYFYX will be accepted by AFTN and relayed to IKK (Kankakee FSS).
-The Kankakee FSS will manually relay this message to the intended recipient when necessary.
+For example, a message addressed KIKKYFYX will be accepted by AFTN and relayed to IKK (Kankakee ).
+The Kankakee will manually relay this message to the intended recipient when necessary.
 Intended recipients are to be addressed in the first line of the message text.

 Radio Communications Phraseology and Techniques